 However, this percentage may change depending on any conversion of our Class B common shares, Class A1 common shares or Class B1 common shares.
 Each holder of our Class B common shares has the ability to convert any portion of its Class B common shares into Class B1 common shares or Class A common shares at any time with advance notice to us.
-Each holder of our Class B1 common shares has the ability to convert any portion of its Class B1 common shares or Class A common shares at any time with advance notice to us.
-Each holder of our Class B1 common shares has the ability to convert any portion of its Class B1 common shares or Class A common shares or Class A common shares or Class A common shares or Class B common shares at any time with advance notice to us, and each holder of our Class A1 common shares has the ability to convert any portion of its Class A1 common shares into Class A common shares at any time with advance notice to us.
-Our Class A1 common shares and Class B1 common shares cannot be converted if, immediately prior to or following such conversion, the holder and its affiliates beneficially own, or would beneficially own, more than 4.99% of our issued and outstanding Class A common shares such holder provides us with 61-days' prior notice that it intends to increase, decrease or waive such threshold upon conversion.
-As of March 31, 2020, entities affiliated with Baker Bros.
-Advisors could convert their Class A1 common shares and Class B1 common shares upon 61-days' prior written notice into Class A common shares and Class B common shares, respectively, which in the aggregate would result in such entities holding approximately 78% of our aggregate voting power.
+Each holder of our Class B1 common shares has the ability to convert any portion of its Class B1 common shares into Class A1 common shares or Class B common shares at any time with advance notice to us, and each holder of our Class A1 common shares has the ability to convert any portion of its Class A1 common shares into Class A common shares at any time with advance notice to us.
+Our Class A1 common shares and Class B1 common shares cannot be converted if, immediately prior to or following such conversion, the holder and its affiliates beneficially own, or would beneficially own, more than 4.99% of our issued and outstanding Class A common shares unless such holder provides us with 61-days' prior notice that it intends to increase, decrease or waive such threshold upon conversion.
+As of July 31, 2020, entities affiliated with certain members of our directors could convert their Class A1 common shares and Class B1 common shares upon 61-days' prior written notice into Class A common shares and Class B common shares, respectively, which in the aggregate would result in such entities holding approximately 77% of our aggregate voting power and having the ability to control the outcome of certain matters submitted to our shareholders for approval.